RoboticExplorationLab/TinyMPC-AL/c/README.md

 - Temporary data should not be modified unless you know exactly what you want to do.

+- If you have a LTV system, you'd better derive the formulas to compute A(t), B(t), f(t).
+We use `Symbolics.jl` to derive it analytically and convert to C code.

 *Workflow:*

 1. Define all necessary array and convert them to `Matrix`.